71%Increase in US international master's student enrollment from 2004/5 to 2014/15

 Students under H-1B visa status

 Prospective students under a H-1B visa are required to provide a copy of their current H-1B visa and official documentation from their employer verifying the academic studies are incidental to their employment.
-The Graduate College will request this information and provide instructions upon receipt of the student’s application.
+The Office of Graduate & Professional Studies will request this information and provide instructions upon receipt of the student’s application.

 Visas for a spouse or child